giuliodondi/kOS-Shuttle_OPS1/README.md

 ### 3EO BLUE

-This mode usually ends in bailout very close to the launch site
+This mode usually ends in bailout very close to the launch site, but it may also allow for a daring Split-S manoeuver and a return to the launch site

 - Active before the nominal SRB sep staging sequence is initiated
 - OMS dumping starts right away
+- Very aggressive lofting of the trajectory
 - When SRB thrust is low enough, the Shuttle pitches down close to prograde
 - When attitude is stable, **the Shuttle separates directly from the External Tank in an Immediate Sep**
+- The Orbiter will not re-orient itself after separation, this will happen automatically upon OPS3 transition
+- The split-S manoeuvre can only be done in CSS, keep heads-down 180° roll and follow the contingency pitch command

 ### 3EO GREEN